- Replace the filter cartridges every 6 months, when the capacity has been exceeded, or when a noticeable decrease in water flow is observed.

 - Aquifer filters do not remove fluoride.

-Hexavalent Chromium or Benzene Reduction
+Hexavalent Chromium Reduction

 - The micron rating for a fluid filter indicates the ability of the filter to remove contaminants by the size of particles it is exposed to.

 - The K-77687 and K-77688 Aquifer water filters have a Class I Particulate rating, which corresponds to a 0.5 micron rating.

 - The Class I test measures the filter's retention of particles between 0.5 and 1 micron, with the NSF requirement being greater than 85% to be in compliance.

 - Both the K-77687 and K-77688 filters have tested to 99.9% or greater.

 - Aquifer filter cartridges are made of coconut shell-based carbon.